 Apostle Paul lived and preached in Corinth

 Anyone that has read the New Testament knows the Epistles to Corinthians of Apostle Paul.
-It is believed that Paul arrived in Corinth in 49 or 50 AD and organized the first Church of Corinth making it an Apostolic See.
+It is believed that Apostle Paul arrived in Corinth in 49 or 50 AD and organized the first Church of Corinth, making it an Apostolic See.
 In Corinth, he met Priscilla and Aquila which later on came to be two of the Seventy Disciples.
 He lived and worked with them in the city for more than eighteen months, where he frequently visited and preached at the local synagogue.
-The fact that he lived for that long in Corinth shows the well-established Jewish community of Corinth that allowed him to worship and preach in their synagogue.
-Although two Epistles to Corinthians have been included in the New Testament, scholars claim that during his life he wrote probably more than four, showing the dynamic character of this new Church and his investment on the city for the spreading of Christianity.
+The fact that he lived for that long in Corinth shows the presence of a well-established Jewish community of Corinth that allowed him to worship and preach in their synagogue.
+Although two Epistles to Corinthians have been included in the New Testament, scholars claim that during his life he wrote probably more than four, conveying the dynamic character of this new Church and his investment on spreading Christianity.

 From colossal construction projects and sports festivals to a founding city of the Christian faith, Corinth has it all.
 Think no more and pay a visit to ancient Corinth to enjoy the impressive ancient ruins, walk around its imposing landscape, and listen to stories that will captivate your imagination.
 Plan your own trip to Corinth or perhaps check out one of our Greece tours.